NGCLAB/multi-spectral-dataset/README.md

 Compared with current popular datasets for stereo standard cameras, such as KITTI, TUM datasets, and EuRoC MAV, the availability of a hardware-synchronized multi-spectral dataset is minimal.
 We collect a large dataset using a hardware-synchronized multi-spectral device, Kinect2, Xsens IMU, and a motion capture system.
 Our dataset's special goal is to focus on the data association between different modalities.
 State-of-the-art VN systems struggle to estimate the camera ego-motion in our dataset and get lost on most challenging sequences.
 Besides, we develop an automatic depth filling pipeline, which allows us to get static stereo references.

-The four most important features of our dataset are:
+The three most important features of our dataset are:

 * hardware-synchronized visible and thermal images
 * Diverse sequences for debugging